-Members may apply to their Dean or Director for promotion.
-Applications must be received by 1 October to be considered that year.
-By October 15, Deans and Directors shall send the names of all applicants to the Chair of the University Promotions Committee.
+Members may apply to their Dean/Director for promotion.
+Applications and supporting dossiers, as per Article 12.2, must be received by 1 October to be considered that year.
+By 15 October, Deans/Directors shall send the names of all applicants to the Chair of the University Promotions Committee.
 Applicants may withdraw their applications at any time.

 Applicants shall prepare dossiers documenting their academic and professional records in terms of the qualifications by rank outlined in Article 8.
 It is the applicant's responsibility to see that the dossier includes all information to be considered.
 All information on which promotions recommendations and decisions are to be based, including substance and sources, shall be added to the dossier.
 The applicant shall be notified of all additions to the dossier.
-The contents of this dossier shall be available for inspection by the Department, the Dean or Director, the University Promotions Committee, and the President at the appropriate stages of deliberation.
+The contents of this dossier shall be available for inspection by the Department, the Dean/Director, the University Promotions Committee, and the President at the appropriate stages of deliberation.
 Applicants have the right to inspect their dossier at any point, and to rebut any item.
-Rebuttals shall be added to the dossier.
+The candidate's additions to the dossier are restricted to rebuttals at any stage of the proceedings, changes in status or clarification - but not content - of extant materials included when the dossier was originally submitted.
+The contents of the original dossier must be itemized by the applicant.
+Once it has been submitted, the candidate's Dean/Director is responsible for maintaining the dossier, informing the candidate of any additions, and ensuring that Committee members and the candidate have convenient, secure and unprejudiced access to the dossier.